SemiringInc/RustJSONNLP/README.md

-# Rust JSON-NLP
+# JSON-NLP

 (C) 2021 by [Semiring Inc.], [Damir Cavar]

-This is a [Rust] implementation of [JSON-NLP].
+This is a [Rust] implementation of [JSON-NLP], a data structure for Natural Language Processing and Semantic analysis of text or speech.

-Library version 0.0.1

----

 ## Introduction

 This repository provides the [Rust] library *jsonnlp* for reading and writing [JSON-NLP] Schema conform data.
-[JSON-NLP] encodes outputs from Natural Language Processing (NLP) pipelines, functioning as some form of a middleware.
+[JSON-NLP] encodes outputs from Natural Language Processing (NLP) pipelines, functioning as a middleware to common NLP pipelines and components.

 [JSON-NLP] wrappers for the output formats from various NLP pipelines are available: